Get Your Employment Arbitration Case Packet — File in Tallahassee Without a Lawyer

 - Decision/Arbitration Award: The arbitrator renders a binding decision, which can typically be confirmed in a court of law for enforcement.

-Because Tallahassee is home to various arbitration centers and legal professionals familiar with local dynamics, disputes are often resolved more swiftly, reflecting the city’s pragmatic approach to justice.
+Because Tallahassee is home to various arbitration centers and legal professionals familiar at a local employer, disputes are often resolved more swiftly, reflecting the city’s pragmatic approach to justice.

 Benefits of Arbitration over Litigation